Five-a-day: The future of learning [video]

 The future of learning

-“Because learning is hugely important for organisations in terms of building capability for the organisation, but also for individuals.
+“Because learning is hugely important for organisations in terms of building capacity for the organisation, but also for individuals.

 “If you think about your five a day in terms of fruit and veg, that’s kind of a good amount to have – you should always be having some vitamins coming into your system.